Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Mergers and Dark Matter Decay

 To introduce scatter to the core-halo mass relation, we consider two models: (1) determining the core mass based on the merger histories as in Ref.~\cite{Du:2016aik}; (2) sampling the slope of the core-halo mass relation from a Gaussian distribution such that the core masses have a large scatter as found by Ref.~\cite{Chan:2021bja}.
 In the first model, the core mass grows as halo mass increases.
 However, this is not guaranteed in the second model.
 So in the second model after we draw a core mass for the halo in the merger tree, we checked whether it is smaller than the core mass of the halo's main progenitor.
 If it is, the halo is assigned the same core mass as its main progenitor.
 This additional constraint tends to make the slope of the core-halo mass relation steeper as mergers happen.
-To recover the core mass range found by Ref.~\cite{Chan:2021bja}, we set the mean and standard deviation of the slope parameter as $\alpha_{\rm mean}=0.326$~\footnote{The mean value is smaller than the value $0.515$ reported in Ref.~\cite{Chan:2021bja}.} and $\sigma_{\alpha}=0.1$.
+To recover the core mass range found by Ref.~\cite{Chan:2021bja}, we set the mean and standard deviation of the slope parameter as $\alpha_{\rm mean}=0.326$~\footnote{Note that the mean value required for the dynamical merger tree model to reproduce the scatter is smaller than the measured mean value at fixed $z$, $0.515$, reported in Ref.~\cite{Chan:2021bja}.} and $\sigma_{\alpha}=0.1$.

 Figure~\ref{fig:Mc_Mh} shows the core mass versus halo mass from the two models above.
 In this test, to compare with previous findings on the core-halo mass relation, we have not included the decay of super-critical axion stars.
 In model (1), the core mass grows only in a major merger event, so for small halos which have experienced only a few mergers the core masses have a large scatter, i.e. a halo growing through major mergers will have a large core mass than the one growing through minor mergers.
 As more mergers happen, the core-halo mass relation approaches a $1/3$-power law, which is consistent with that found by Ref.~\cite{Schive:2014hza} in cosmological simulations, but the scatter in core masses is much smaller than the other model.
 As we expected, model (2) reproduces the dispersion in the core-halo mass relation reported in Ref.~\cite{Chan:2021bja} (shaded region).